 “But it’s so secret, none of us will ever know what really happened.
 So that’s an easy promise to make.”

-Emmanuel paused, waiting for the moment when they thought he would not answer.
+Emmanuel paused, waiting for the moment when they thought he wouldn’t answer.
 “No. It’s not a State Secret.
-My mistake was I had let myself become a bully.”
+My mistake was I’d become so stressed that I let myself become a bully.”
 He stared his colleague in the eyes.
-“As I said, I will fight anyone I see bullying.”
+“As I said, I will fight anyone I see bullying, whoever they are.”

 Further reading on ex intelligence officers

-There are multiple challenges that face people when they become an ex intelligence officer.
+There are multiple challenges that people face when they leave the secret intelligence profession.
 This is just one of them.
 For another story about an ex intelligence officer, please see Suicide risk – 2-page story.

 To understand the mindset on ex intelligence officers, think as a serving intelligence officer.
 A good example is from David Omand, in “How Spies Think”, 2020.
 His book is focussed on the methods of intelligence research, analysis and use.
 There are numerous anecdotes (from the public domain).
 For reviews, see https://www.goodreads.com/book/show/51780145-how-spies-think and https://2bookspermonth.com/how-spies-think/ and https://inews.co.uk/inews-lifestyle/people/thinking-like-a-spy-truth-lies-former-head-of-gchq-david-omand-748465